|

 information of this type is, of course, a valuable design

-tool in the aeronautics industry.
-Our emphasis is,
+tool in the aerospace industry.
+Our emphasis here is,

 however, on the role of models in understanding matter at